Indian Constitution Questions Answers

 the 'intensity of Power' varies

-The Lok Sabha holds greater power than the Rajya Sabha
+The Lok Sabha wields superior legislative power over the Rajya Sabha.

 No Description